 Example: The north pole and the south pole can never meet.

-The water of the Pacific oceans is freezing.
+The water in the Pacific ocean is freezing.

-Two robbers took all the money from the bank.
+Two robbers stole all the money from the bank.

 The Ganga is a holy river.